LBHackney-IT/Data-Platform-Playbook/docs/zones.md

 ### Purpose

-The _Landing Zone_ is used when we need to provide bucket level access to third parties to facilitate:
+The _Landing Zone_ is used when we need to provide folder level access to third parties to facilitate:
 - data being pushed to Data Platform, for example where a third party provides extracted data from a system.
 - when we want to provide data for collection by an external party.